 His art collection, originated in Edo era (1603-1868), contains painting of Mt.Fuji from 36 perspectives and the most well-recognized are shown as above.
 Hokusai moved to Obuse city and created so many masterpieces until his last breath and all of his works are preserved in the museum of this city.

 Moreover, this place is also famous “Chestnut”.
 While sightseeing around the city, you will be able to smell it all over the city .
 There are so many types of it; baked one, boiled one or even ice cream.
 Of course they all taste really good!!

-As usual, we will start from Tokyo Station and head to Nagano Station by Hokuriku Shinkansen.
+We will start from Tokyo Station and head to Nagano Station (Red Dot) by Hokuriku Shinkansen (Green Line).
 It takes around 1 hr.
-30 minutes and if you have any JR PASS, riding Shinkansen will not be any problem for you.
-Then, we have to change for Local Line at Nagano Station.
-From that, we have to pay for another ticket.
+30 minutes by Shinkansen.
+Then, we have to change to the Local Line at Nagano Station.
+For that, we have to pay for another ticket.

 Next, we will take Nagano Dentetsu Line (Red Line) to Obuse （小布施）.
 It costs 670 yen for this one and takes 30 minutes to our destination.